pkgxdev/pkgx/README.md

 # Getting Started

-tea is a standalone binary so, if you like, you can just download it yourself.
-For a little more magic†, however, we recommend our installer:
+tea is a standalone binary so, if you like, you can just download it yourself†.
+For a little more magic‡, however, we recommend our installer:

 ```sh
 sh <(curl https://tea.xyz)